TRAVELDISTANCE Function – Google Sheets

 Different Location Formats

 Rows 2 through 6 in the image above use the same locations but different methods to specify them.
-You can use a city name, a full address, a placename, plus code, or even latitude and longitude.
+You can use a city name, a full address, a place name, plus code, or even latitude and longitude.

 Conclusion

 The TRAVELDISTANCE formula is a versatile tool that helps you plan your trips without leaving Google Sheets.
+Whether you’re calculating a single route or building a distance matrix for hundreds of locations, it handles the heavy lifting while you stay focused on your data.